ahmed-kamal91/iti-books-wishlist-vue/readme.md

 - Vue.js (Options API / Composition API — depending on what you used)
 - HTML & CSS
-- (Optional) Bootstrap or TailwindCSS — if you used any UI framework
+- Bootstrap

 ## 📖 Learning Goals

-- Practice Vue components and reactive state
-- Implement dynamic UI updates
+- ✅ Implement dynamic UI updates
-- Handle user interaction and list rendering
+- ✅ Handle user interaction and list rendering
-- Strengthen fundamentals of frontend development
+- ✅ Basic responsive layout using CSS for better viewing on different screen sizes.

 ## 📁 Project Structure